 ... you recognize my "Six Things"

-... you won't get too miffed that I correct people for saying "to
+... you won't get too miffed when I correct people for saying "to

 try and" or "the data is"

 ... our babies would make everyone jealous.
-Not that I want you to
+Not that I necessarily

-give me babies.
-It's just good to know we'd churn out some
+want you to give me babies.
+It's just good to know we'd churn out

 Who are you looking for?